 In this example, there is a ballot that allows the voter to pick one candidate, and the voter has 10 votes.

 In this example, there is a ballot that allows the voter to pick 3 candidates as there are 3 open positions on the board, and the voter has 10 votes.
 Each voter receives a total number of votes equal to their weight multiplied by the number of open positions (vacancies).
-The number of votes the voter has is weight x vacancy or 10 x 3 equals 30 votes.
+The number of votes the voter has is their weight x vacancy, in this case 10 x 3 equals 30 votes.
 This voter can either pick 3 candidates or split the 30 votes across candidates.

-It’s important to note, with questions that have more than one vacancy (for example multiple open positions on a board), voters cannot assign all their votes to a single candidate, by limiting the number of votes for each candidate to the weight they hold.
+With questions that have more than one vacancy (in this case multiple vacancies on a board), voters cannot assign all their votes to a single candidate, by limiting the number of votes for each candidate to the weight the voter holds.
 For example, if a voter has 10 votes, a candidate cannot be assigned 11 votes.
-This allows the voter to allocate votes to all candidates while preventing the voter from stacking all their influence on one candidate, which exceeds the number of votes they actually hold per choice.
+This allows the voter to allocate votes to all candidates.
+This function also prevents the voter from stacking all their influence on one candidate.
+Stacking their votes exceeds the number of votes they actually hold per choice.

 Please note that this feature is only available for Plurality votes.